To screen for possible excessive exposure to lead, especially in children

 What does the test result mean?

-The higher the test result, the more lead is in the blood.
+The higher the test result, the more lead there is in the blood.
 However, the amount of lead in the blood does not necessarily reflect the total amount of lead in the body.
-This is because lead travels from the lungs and intestinal tract to the blood and organs, and then is gradually removed from the blood and organs and stored in tissues such as bones and teeth.
+This is because most lead is stored in bones and teeth.
 The danger that a particular lead level represents depends on the age and health of the person, the amount of lead they are exposed to, and the amount of time that they are exposed to elevated lead levels.

-In 2015, the National Institute of Occupational Safety and Health (NIOSH) designated 5 mcg/dL as an elevated blood lead level in adults.
+In 2015, the National Institute of Occupational Safety and Health (NIOSH) designated 5 mcg/dL or above as an elevated blood lead level in adults.
 The U.S. Department of Health and Human Services recommends that blood lead levels among all adults be reduced to less than 10 mcg/dL.
-The U.S. Occupational Safety and Health Administration (OSHA) Lead Standards require workers to be removed from lead exposure when BLLs are greater than or equal to 50 mcg/dL (construction industry) or greater than or equal to 60 mcg/dL in general industry, and allow workers to return to work when their BLL is less than 40 mcg/dL.
-Removal may also be recommended if the person is symptomatic at any level below 70 mcg/dL.

 Because lead will pass through the blood to an unborn child, pregnant women need to limit their exposure to lead to maintain a low blood level and as close to zero as possible to protect the developing fetus.